 Self-expression.
 Through snaps, users can show the world who they are in the exact moment.

-Although Snapchat’s majority of viewers come from the younger generation, there 12% of 35 to 54-year-olds and 2% of 55+-year-olds that are also Snapchatters.
+Although Snapchat’s majority of viewers come from the younger generation, 12% of 35 to 54-year-olds and 2% of 55+-year-olds are also Snapchatters.
 Every single day, there is a total of more than 7 billion views on Snapchat.
 And, there are nearly 100 million active Snapchatters that use the application every day.

 The figures above show how Snapchat’s huge population can bring your brand or business a huge audience that can turn into potential customers.